james-bruten-mo/simulation-systems/source/Reviewers/releases/jules_release.rst

 Code Review and Commit
 ----------------------

 Pass the Jules ticket along for code review and commit.
-Once done, :ref:`Tag <reference-tagging>` the trunk with the new version number (a ``umX.Y`` tag can also be added if the UM release number is known).
+Once done, :ref:`Tag <reference-tagging>` the trac trunk with the new version number (a ``umX.Y`` tag can also be added if the UM release number is known).

 Release Notes
 -------------

-These are done with a PR in `this github repo <https://github.com/jules-lsm/jules-lsm.github.io>`_
+These are done with a PR in `this github repo <https://github.com/jules-lsm/jules-lsm.github.io>`.

 Often the release notes will have been prepared beforehand and have their own ticket.
-In this case it makes more sense for you to review and commit that branch.
+In this case it makes more sense for you to review and merge that branch.
+Once this PR has been merged into the main branch the developer should tag the release with the new version number by `drafting a release <https://github.com/jules-lsm/jules-lsm.github.io/releases>`.
+After the release is published, the developer should rerun the build-docs GitHub action by navigating to the Actions tab, selecting the build-docs workflow, and re-running all jobs in its most recent run (which appears at the top of the list).

 See below for the relevant steps and the ​how to commit page for instructions.

 The user guide contains release notes for each JULES version which should detail any major commits.